GregFinzer/BedBrigadeNational/Documentation/Getting Started.md

     ```

 ### 5. Set Gold License Key
-In order to run the NUnit Tests and check for Quality Locally, please set a Windows Environment variable of Gold to what is in this document:  Bed Brigade National Website Information.docx
+In order to run the NUnit Tests and check for Quality Locally, please set a Windows Environment variable of GOLD to what is in this document:  Bed Brigade National Website Information.docx
 * Login to the SmarterAsp.NET FTP Site using credentials given.
 * Download the Secrets Folder.
 * Open the file Bed Brigade National Website Information.docx to see the Gold Suite License Key.

+### 5. Set Syncfusion License Key
+* Set an environment variable of Syncfusion to your community license.

-### 6. Run the Application
+### 7. Run the Application
+* Close and Reopen Visual Studio (this is necessary after setting the environment variables).
 * Right click the BedBrigade.Client
 * Set as startup project
 * Press the play button